rowland/tuppence/SPECIFICATION.md

 ## For Loops

+A `for` loop may be a little unusual in a functional language, but consider this: In a functional language with tail call optimization, the recursive calls are transformed into a loop under the hood.
+The functional semantics of immutable values are preserved without creating a dangerous number of stack frames.

+Tuppece `for` loops also preserve functional semantics while providing familiar syntax and, at least in some cases, improved readability.

 Tuppence supports two primary forms of `for` loops:
   1. Traditional `for` loops with an `initializer`, `condition`, and optional `step expression`.
   2. `for`...`in` loops for iterating over iterable collections, including arrays, ranges, and user-defined iterables.